-President Obama was interviewed on CNN's "New Day" on a broad range of issues, including Syria.
+President Obama is interviewed on CNN's "New Day"

 President Barack Obama said reports of a possible chemical weapons attack in Syria this week signal "a big event of grave concern" and said he has shortened the time frame for the U.S. to decide whether it will act to halt the bloodshed in the country.